 You're on vacation at a resort hotel in Asia.
 Outside of the window is a beautiful bamboo forest.
-It's relaxing to look at, so you've been sitting next to the window and looking at it.
-Your husband asks what you're doing, and you say:
+It's relaxing to look at, so you've been sitting next to the window admiring it.
+This is what you say when your husband asks what you're doing.

 I'm just sitting here, watching the bamboo sway back and forth in the breeze.